-Many agencies have a collection of good practice examples of papers on their intranet.
-These can be papers which gain favourable comment from Ministers or other agencies, or those which scored highly in a review of your papers.
+Many Councils have a collection of good practice examples of papers on their intranet.
+These can be papers which gain favourable comment from Councillors or other bodies, or those which scored highly in a review of your papers.
 It's handy to categorise these so you can easily search for the relevant best practice elements.

-You might even want to save things you see from other agencies (including appropriate international agencies), e.g. a creative way of looking at a related issue, great diagrams, particularly helpful data sources, etc.
+You might even want to save things you see from other Councils (either in New Zealand or internationally) or other bodies (e.g. government agencies) including appropriate international agencies), e.g. a creative way of looking at a related issue, great diagrams, particularly helpful data sources, etc.